tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 ids using hash chains and public key encryption, but dismissed them due to their inefficiency.
 The approach described in this specification is the simplest possible design that works given the limitations of DTLS 1.2.
-DTLS 1.3 provides better privacy features and developers are encouraged to switch to the new version of DTLS, if these privacy properties are important in a given deployment.
+DTLS 1.3 provides better privacy features and developers are encouraged to switch to the new version of DTLS.

 Finally, we want to thank the IETF TLS working group chairs, Chris Wood, Joseph Salowey, and Sean Turner, for their patience, support and feedback.